PROCERGS/login-cidadao/README.md

   * app/cache
   * app/logs
   * web/uploads
-2. Make sure you have all dependencies installed.
+2. Make sure you have all dependencies and needed PHP extensions installed.
 3. Check if your environment meets Symfony's prerequesites:

     `$ php app/check.php`